Travel > UK > Oban

 U.S. government chart of the northwest coast of Scotland including the Inner Hebrides, Mull and Iona.

-U.S. government chart showing Iona, Mull, and Oban.
+U.S. government aeronautical chart TPC D-2C showing Iona, Mull, and Oban.

-The Isle of Iona is a small island in the Inner Hebrides off the west coast of Scotland.
-It has a lot of history for such a small place (877 hectares, or 21671.142 square chains if you insist on U.S. measurement units).
-In Gaelic it's known as Ì Chaluim Chille, meaning Iona of Saint Columba, or as Eilean Idhe, and further back yet it had a Norse name, Eyin Helga.
+Iona is known in Gaelic as Ì Chaluim Chille, meaning Iona of Saint Columba, or as Eilean Idhe, and further back yet it had a Norse name, Eyin Helga.

 Iona is just off the south-western tip of Mull, which itself is just across the Firth of Lorn from the northwest coast of Scotland.
-Oban is the town marked in yellow just southwest of its more airport, which is more clearly marked on this U.S. government aeronautical chart.
-The plan is to take a ferry from Oban to the northeast coast of Mull, just beyond the word "lighthouse" on this chart, and then take a bus across Mull to its southwest tip.
-Then a short ferry across the narrow sound to Iona.
+My plan was to look around Oban, and then take a ferry from Oban to the northeast coast of Mull, just beyond the lighthouse shown on the above chart.
+That connects to a bus across Mull to its southwest tip.
+Then a short ferry crosses the narrow sound to Iona.

-In addition to Vikings and early Celtic Christianity, it's also the burial place of 48 Scottish kings, including Macbeth (1005-1057).
+In addition to Vikings and early Celtic Christianity, Iona is also the burial place of 48 Scottish kings, including Macbeth (1005-1057).
 Yes, he was real, Shakespeare didn't make him up.
 However, Shakespeare's story is largely made up.

 Oban

-Oban is on the coast, about ninety minutes by bus southwest of Fort William and connected to Glasgow by frequent bus and three or so trains in each direction every day.
+Oban is on the coast, about ninety minutes by bus southwest of Fort William and connected to Glasgow by frequent bus and three or so trains to and from Glasgow Queen Street station every day.

 Oban, or An t-Òban in Gaelic, meaning The Little Bay, is called "The Gateway to the Isles" as it's the major ferry port for connection to the Inner and Outer Hebrides.